 Do you want to be alerted when a stock hits a certain price?
-As an Extra or PRO member you can using our technical alert workbench.
-Below you will find the steps to take to create a price alert.
+As an Extra or Pro member, you can do this using our Technical Alert Workbench.
+Below, you will find the steps to take to create a price alert.

-Next, we need to add the price portion to the scan.
-You can delete X 1300 and instead enter the greater than symbol followed by 28.
-It will look like this. [ Close > 28].
+Next, we need to add the price criteria to the scan.
+Do this by deleting X 13000 and instead entering > 78.
+The new clause will look like this:

-If you are creating your own alert the price does not have to be greater than 28.
-You can enter in the value you prefer to use for your alert.
-If you prefer to to know when a stock is less than a certain value you will use the less than ”<” symbol.
-If you want to know when the stock crosses a certain price you will use “X”.
-If you want to know when it hits an exact value you would type [Close = and then insert the price].
+If you are creating your own alert, the price does not have to be greater than 78; you can enter in the value you prefer to use for your alert.
+If you prefer to know when a stock is less than a certain value, you will use the less than ”<” symbol.
+If you want to know when the stock crosses a certain price, you will use the “X” operator.
+If you want to know when it hits an exact value, you would use the equals ”=” symbol.

-Once your alert is created click “check syntax” to make sure it is entered correctly.
-If the syntax is correct you are ready to Add/Modify the alert.
+Once your alert is created, click the “Check Syntax” button below the Alert Criteria Box to make sure it is entered correctly.
+If the syntax is correct, you are ready to save the alert.

 Extra members can create 5 alerts.
 PRO members can create 50.

-To manage your alert you can use the Technical Alert Summary page.
-From the Extra or PRO Control Center you will click “Technical Alert Summary” to access the page.
-Here you can see the list of alerts you have created and can see what state the alert is in.
-If you want to pause your alert click the “pause” icon.
-To edit your alert click “Edit Your Alerts”.
-If you want to view the predefined alert page StockCharts provides click “View Predefined Technical Alert Summary”.
+To manage your alert, you can click the “View All” icon above the Alert Criteria Box to access the Alert Summary page.
+Here, you can see the list of alerts you have created and the state each alert is in.
+If you want to pause your new alert, click the “pause” icon for that alert.
+To edit your alert, simply click on the name of the alert.